Energy efficiency for buildings

 The building research establishment (BRE) has produced a guide that rates the amount of energy used to produce each material.

-BRE 'green guide' to the environmental impacts of building materials
+BRE 'green guide' to specification

 Listed buildings